How to Stop Automatic Tabs Opening in Google Chrome

 • Scan through the list to see if there’s anything strange.
 When detecting an extension you never installed yourself or one that doesn’t have a proper description of its functions, click Remove.

-Now your extensions are in order, but the tabs are still opening automatically?
-There is a chance that your Chrome is infected with malware.
+Is Google Chrome opening new tabs by itself despite your extensions being in order now?
+There is a chance your Chrome caught malware.
 One extension you surely want to keep is AdLock — the savior when it comes to web surfing safety.

 Chrome Extensions

 Speaking of extensions again, we’ve found one that may catch your interest.
-TabBlock is a simple and straightforward extension created to prevent opening unwanted new tabs.
-It surely may come in handy but gosh, imagine how many extensions you would have if you installed all of them: chrome extension to stop opening new tabs, extension to auto clear cookies, extension to block ads, etc, etc. Your browsers would get overloaded with stuff and may start malfunctioning.
-Moreover, all the extensions operate via reading/modifying javascript elements and whatnot, so they 100% would interfere with each other’s operation and none of them would work as intended.
+TabBlock is a straightforward extension created to prevent opening unwanted new tabs.
+It may come in handy, but another new extension will fall on top of a buttload of other extensions you already installed: Chrome extension to stop opening new tabs, extension to auto clear cookies, extension to block ads, etc. Your browser would get overloaded with stuff and may start malfunctioning.
+Moreover, all the extensions operate via reading/modifying javascript elements and whatnot, so they 100% would interfere with each other’s operation, and none of them would work as intended.

 Prevent Automatic Tabs Opening with AdLock

-AdLock is a sophisticated piece of software that offers a comprehensive solution for blocking online ads, pop-ups, and malware.
-Some of this malware is just a little script created for Chrome, thus it won’t be detected by a conventional antivirus.
-AdLock developed its very own Chrome extension which prevents these malfunctioning scripts from loading.
+AdLock is sophisticated software that offers a comprehensive solution for blocking online ads, pop-ups, and malware.
+Some of this malware is just a little script created for Chrome; thus, a conventional antivirus won’t detect it.
+AdLock developed its own Chrome extension, preventing these malfunctioning scripts from loading.
 As a result, a web browser remains at its best performance and doesn’t open any tabs automatically against the user’s will.

 Download the AdLock extension for Google Chrome now to see its remarkable performance.
-If you want a chrome extension to block new tabs which is completely free of charge but at the same time is safe and secure – search no further.
-You should also know, that extension is great, but a full-fledged adblocker is better as it helps to cope with a lot of ads and diverse threats across your operating system.
+If you want a Chrome extension to block new tabs, which is entirely free but at the same time is safe and secure – search no further.
+You should also know that an add-on is excellent, but a full-fledged ad blocker is better as it helps to cope with numerous ads and diverse threats across your operating system.

 Turn on Pop-Up Blocker

-Please, be aware that AdLock is tuned to remove all commercials, popups, redirects, and other annoying stuff by default.
-If you use a specific web resource with an online chat consultant, then you should whitelist it as AdLock’s “Annoyances filter” blocks overloading and useless pop-all-over-the-place elements of the website.
-This makes websites load much faster and makes pages clean and tidy, so you can focus on the pure content without all those bells and whistles.
+Please be aware that AdLock is tuned to remove all commercials, popups, redirects, and other annoying stuff by default.
+Suppose you use a specific web resource with an online chat consultant.
+In that case, you should whitelist it because AdLock’s “Annoyances filter” blocks overloading and useless pop-all-over-the-place website elements.
+That makes websites load much faster and makes pages clean and tidy so that you can focus on the pure content without all those bells and whistles.

 Change Search Settings in Chrome Browser